-The 5 Stages of Grief model, devised by Elizabeth Kubler-Ross, gets a bit of a bad rep and I want to bust a few myths around this.
+The 5 Stages of Grief model, devised by Elisabeth Kubler-Ross, gets a bit of a bad rep and I want to bust a few myths around this.

 Kubler-Ross was a Swiss-American psychiatrist who was inspired by her work with terminally ill patients.
 In 1969, she wrote her first book called ‘Death and the Dying’ and was strongly motivated by the lack of teaching in medical schools on the subject of death and dying.